 You should apply as early as possible, but not before October 1.
 The completed and signed FAFSA is to be submitted to the federal processor as indicated in the instructions.

 Yes.
 Both Boston College and the federal government require students to apply for aid each year, since it is possible that a student's financial situation may change year-to-year.

 There is no federal financial aid for international students at the graduate level at Boston College.
 All international students should make arrangements for their college financial obligations prior to coming into the country.
 For more information visit the International Students web page.

-Notification of departmental awards are electronically forwarded to the Office of Student Services by the individual graduate schools to ensure proper coordination of all University financial aid resources, as required by federal financial aid regulations.
+Notification of departmental awards are electronically forwarded to the Office of Student Services by the individual graduate schools or law school to ensure proper coordination of all University financial aid resources, as required by federal financial aid regulations.
 It is helpful for students to send copies of their Institutional Awards to the Office of Student Services Processing Center.

 Total financial aid cannot exceed total calculated federal eligibility.
 If your total financial aid resources, including assistantships, fellowships, grants, scholarships, non-service stipends, and tuition remission (but excluding alternative loans) exceeds your total calculated federal eligibility, an adjustment to need-based financial assistance is required.
 Private loan funding may be used to fill the gap between calculated federal eligibility and the total cost of attendance for the academic year.

 Depending on the timing of the notification from the academic department, it is very possible that adjustments to your award could be made anytime after the start of the academic year.
 These adjustments may require the repayment of loans that have already been disbursed.